SUNFEST at Penn

-These workshops are given by Mary Westervelt.
 The goal is to help you give clear and effective presentations.
-Mary will review the different aspects in giving presentations, dealing with the visuals as well as with oral presentation skills.
+The instructor will review the different aspects in giving presentations, dealing with the visuals as well as with oral presentation skills.
 During the workshop you will be able to practise and get feedback on your presentation style.

 8. Seminar on How to Apply to Graduate School

 Most of you consider going on to graduate school.
 This seminar will review briefly how to apply to graduate school, the key criteria applied by the schools during the admission process, and what to pay attention to when applying to graduate school.

 There will be a final research symposium where you will present to your peers and to the advisors what you have accomplished during the summer.
 The symposium consists of a 2 minutes presentation followed by a poster session.
 The presentation intends to give a brief overview of the project.
 The poster will give a more detailed discusson..
 The presentation will be include visuals in MS Powerpoint format, which must be turned in along with the final report for publication on the SUNFEST website.

 11. Program Feedback and Assessment